 Tire Tread and the Useful Penny Test

->

-> Anyone who drives a car knows what tire tread is.
-But do you know how to tell when it's wearing thin?
+Anyone who drives a car knows what tire tread is.
+But do you know how to tell whether it’s wearing thin?

->

-> Worn-out tires affect your car's performance and your safety.
-Luckily, there's a simple way for you to check your tires with just your pocket change.
+Worn out tires affect your car’s performance and your safety.
+Luckily, there's a simple way to check your tires with just your pocket change.

->

-> How do you know when your tires are officially worn out?
+How do you know when your tires are officially worn out?
 You can use a tread depth gauge or take your car in for a professional evaluation.
 But the easiest way is to do a penny test.

 - Take a penny and place it with Lincoln’s head upside down between two ribs on your tire.